 KI’s program ensures that students achieve QEP’s educational aims and become knowledgeable about the varying degrees of Nunavik’s political autonomy in the past, present and future.

 KI’s Social Studies program covers four themes that are organized into blocks ranging from A to F. The themes are Geography (A and B), Archaeology and Inuit Prehistory (C), History and Citizenship (D and E) and Circumpolar World (F).
 Each block consists of three to four learning evaluation situations (LES) that are organized in sequential order.
 The program is on a rotation cycle, therefore during the year, the block to be completed will depend on the individual school.
-If you are unsure which block or theme your level or class should cover, please consult with your colleagues and principal to verify which block to teach.
 Please click on the link below to see an overview of the LES sequence for each of the seven blocks

 The program guide for each block or theme describes the relevant competencies and lists the intellectual operations (also called evaluation criteria) associated with the competencies.
 In addition to using the operations to evaluate the competencies, they are used to create material for the LES.
 For this reason, at some point, the LES sequence touches all of the intellectual operations assigned to a theme.
 Here are examples of some intellectual operations that are associated with the two competencies from Block C, Archaeology and Inuit Prehistory: examine social phenomena, establish facts, characterize a historical phenomenon, make comparisons.

-All the necessary resources to teach the secondary Social Studies program are available for you.
+All the necessary resources to teach the secondary Social Studies program are available on KI’s platforms.
 Each theme or block has a program guide that describes the relevant competencies, the evaluation process, and the supporting material.
 This material is referred to as LES which stands for “learning evaluation situation.”
 Typically, there are three or four LES for each theme.
 The material for every LES includes a teacher’s guide, correction key, student booklet and a document file filled with information needed to complete the booklet.
-Teachers can order program guides and LES material for blocks A to F from the KI Curriculum Catalogue, using the following form or they can download them from KI platforms.
+Teachers can order program guides and LES material for blocks A to F from the KI Curriculum Catalogue that they can download from KI platforms.